Table of Contents

-This is my response to the UK Home Office consultation on the Draft Investigatory Powers (Technical Capability) Regulations 2017, not published online.
+This is my response to the UK Home Office consultation on the Draft Investigatory Powers (Technical Capability) Regulations 2017, published online.

 The draft regulations imply that, once passed, there will be a legal requirement for communication providers to build backdoors into encrypted or otherwise secured systems so that the security services can access messages in real time.
 This will apply to any service with more than 10,000 users.

 The idea of having a “golden key”, “master key”, “key escrow” or some other system which allows authorized governmental access to the system has many problems including how to secure the key, how to distribute the key to those who are authorized and how to prevent independent security researchers from discovering the key.